icelab/arrival/Readme.md

 * Since there’s no `transitionstart` event, you’ll need to call `Arrival.complete` at the same time you trigger the transition.
 * `Arrival` will uses `setTimeout` to _guarantee_ that your `callback` will fire.
 If you remove the `element` before the transition is complete this timeout will still fire.

-## Dependencies
+## Browser support

-Arrival requires jQuery.
+Arrival should work in any browser that supports CSS transitions.

 ## License